limshoonkit/PalmOilDetectree2/README.md

 | ZenxinKluang_Site4 | 1°57'26"N 103°12'41"E | 2/5/2024 | 220
 | ZenxinKluang_Site5 | 1°57'38"N 103°12'59"E | 2/5/2024 | 157

+- Only 1 class of mature palm oil tress currently.
+- For multiclass: Add your own class for young palm oil tree or other palm based trees such as coconuts or red dates.

 ## Get started

-We will be using python venv and jupyter notebook. )
+We will be using python venv and jupyter notebook.

 ```
 python -m venv .venv